ryankurte/rust-kad/README.md

   - [ ] Re-publish values
     - [ ] STORE RPC to K nodes at defined period (hourly)
     - [ ] Unless a STORE RPC has been received in the same period

+### Questions

+- How is FindValues usually handled where there can be more than one value per ID?
+- Is there a case when STORE is valid when the origin ID is closer to the requester ID than the local ID?
+  - This seems like it could be ignored